SovereignCloudStack/website/_i18n/en/_posts/blog/2022-08-18-osism-nbde-install.md

 ```

-this process is very familiar with ssh-rsa authentication.
-Now the "Pin" is bind to the tang service.
+This process is very familiar with ssh-rsa authentication.
+Now the "PIN" is bound to the Tang service.
-After reboot the Server will request with the clevis-initramfs embbed client the network tang service.
+After reboot the server will request with the clevis-initramfs embbed client the network Tang service.
-If clevis tang chain, short "pin" is valid the reboot will continue.
+If Clevis Tang chain, short "PIN" is valid, the reboot will continue.

-*Now the server is booting with NBDE, here is the tangserver successfull logs *
+The server is now booting with NBDE, see the successful Tang server logs *

 ```bash

 Aug 16 13:08:11 tang-server tangd[157304]: 10.7.8.20 POST /rec/ebTVn9gtMeD-RV6Ux4DeCiSpff0 => 200 (src/tangd.c:165)